 Instructions

-- Preheat oven to 425 and place 9" skillet (or muffin pan) inside to heat while making the batter.
+- Preheat oven to 425 and place a 9" cast iron pan (or muffin tin) inside to heat while making the batter.

 - In large bowl whisk together cornmeal, flour, sugar, salt, baking powder, and baking soda.
 Whisk in milk, buttermilk, eggs, and melted butter.
 Whisk until thoroughly combined.

 - Remove muffin pan or skillet from oven and set temperature at 375.
-Coat the inside of the cast iron with bacon grease and pour in the batter.
+Coat the inside of the cast iron with bacon grease and pour batter into the baking dish.

 - Place in the center of the oven and cook for 12 minutes for muffins or 20-25 minutes with a skillet.
 It is done when a toothpick can be inserted in the center and come out clean.